 Went to Canada, went to Europe, and we believe it went to Asia.

-You know, there goes some of our precious uranium.
+Well, there goes some of our precious uranium.

-Who knows what these people?
+Who knows with these people?

-And of course, all the money that's kicked back to the Clinton Foundation.
+And, of course, all the money that's kicked back to the Clinton Foundation.

 Why didn't he?